 The System Safety Committee of Local Union 1245, in its regular bi-monthly meeting on Saturday, May 4th, took steps to implement the elimination of various hazards confronting the membership.
-After consideration of reports from various Unit Safety Committees and analysis of numerous
+After consideration of reports from various Unit Safety Committees and analysis of numerous accidents, several of which resulted in fatalities, action was ( taken which resulted in letters being written to the PG&E proposing revisions in the Company's Safety Rules, as well as pointing out hazardous conditions with a request that these be investigated and corrective action applied.

 Willows-Orland Unit 3414, through its Unit Safety Committee, brought the matter of hazards present in installations using carbontetrachloride filled S&C fuses mounted on line disconnect blades to the System Safety Committees' attention.
 This Unit also raised the question of hazards present when transformers mounted on separate poles are connected in parallel.
 With respect to the first matter, a request was made that the Company take action to eliminate the hazards present.
-A request that signs or other warning devices be utilized was requested where parallelling of transformers was in-
+A request that signs or other warning devices be utilized was requested where parallelling of transformers was involved.

 A suggestion that Company's Safety Rules be revised to provide that reclosures shall be blocked and non-test tags utilized whenever work is to be performed on hot lines or in connection therewith was a result of analysis of numerous accidents and reports from various units including Eureka, Santa Rosa and Salinas.
-A similar proposal was also submitted to Sacramento Municipal Utility
+A similar proposal was also submitted to Sacramento Municipal Utility District.